Potomac Gardens

 Potomac Gardens, known to some of its residents as "The Gardens", is a housing project located at 1225 G Street SE, in Capitol Hill, Southeast, Washington, D.C., thirteen blocks to the southeast of the United States Capitol building.

 The property is owned by the District of Columbia Housing Authority, and its 352-units are divided into family and senior housing.
 It was constructed between 1965 and 1968.
-In November 1967, the first families moved in.
+In the summer of 1967, the first families moved in.